AugurProject/augur.js-docs/source/includes/_simplifiedAPI.md

 This transaction will fail if:

-* `p._outcomes` contains fewer than 2 outcomes or more than 8 outcomes.
 * `p._designatedReporterAddress` is set to the null address.
 * `p._numTicks` is less than 2.
 * `p._feePerEthInWei` is greater than the maximum fee (0.5 ETH).